-In the north, the political administration system was highly centralised and it had the full co-operation of the people.
+In the north, the political administration system was highly centralised and it had the full cooperation of the people.
 There was also a tax system already in place.
 Hence it was easier for the indirect rule to thrive there.
 The Northern Province was divided into six provinces headed by a British official known as the “Resident”.
-The provinces were further divided into districts that were headed by an official known as “District Commissioner”.
+The provinces were further divided into districts that were headed by an official known as the “District Commissioner”.

 Some of the factors that contributed to the success of indirect rule in Northern Nigeria are:

 1. The use of the existing traditional administration, which was centralised.

 2. The submissiveness of the people, as the emir was the absolute ruler.
 An autocrat that the people feared and revered.
 The only change was that the emirs became answerable to the British officials.

 3. The Islamic Religion which recognises obedience to traditional rulers, and finally…

 A well-organised system of taxation as the money generated from the taxes was used for the running of the government by the British.

 As a result of these factors, Indirect Rule thrived in Northern Nigeria and governance was pretty much straightforward.

 However, in the South, it was a little bit complicated.
 Southern Nigeria was not as homogenous as the North.
 It was divided mainly into the West and East.
 So, how was the indirect rule in these regions?